 Nhi Tran, Staff Attorney

-Nhi joined LAA in October, 2010, and is staff attorney in the juvenile matters unit.
-She graduated from New York University School of Law in 2005, where she particpated in the Domestic Violence Legal Clinic.
-After graduation, Nhi was hired as an AmeriCorps Access to Justice Fellow at the Legal Aid Society of Hawaii and subsequently, as a staff attorney.
-There, she specialized in issues concerning public housing and Section 8 and spearheaded a partnership with the Hawaii Public Housing Authority to construct an implementation plan to ensure the Authority’s compliance with the Violence Against Women Act.
-Nhi relocated to Connecticut in 2008 and became the lead attorney in the Immigrants and Refugees New Arrivals Advocacy Project at the Center for Children’s Advocacy.
-Nhi is admitted to practice law in Connecticut and speaks Vietnamese and Italian.
+Nhi joined NHLAA in August, 2010, and is a staff attorney in the Child Law Unit focusing on special education advocacy and expulsion defense.
+She graduated from New York University School of Law in 2005, where she participated in the Domestic Violence Legal Clinic.
+After graduation, Nhi was hired as an AmeriCorps Access to Justice Fellow at the Legal Aid Society of Hawaii and subsequently, as a staff attorney doing eviction defense.
+Nhi relocated to Connecticut in 2008 and became the lead attorney in the Immigrants and Refugees New Arrivals Advocacy Project at the Center for Children’s Advocacy before joining NHLAA.
+During her time at NHLAA, Nhi has worked in the Housing Unit, Juvenile Matters Unit, and now the Child Law Unit.
+Nhi is admitted to practice law in Connecticut and speaks Vietnamese.